Bribery Can Get Harder in Structured Multiwinner Approval Election: Preliminaries

 We are also interested in the priced variants of the above problems, where each unit operation comes at a cost that may depend both on the voter and the particular affected candidates; we ask if we can achieve our goal by performing operations of total cost at most~$B$.
 We distinguish the priced variants by putting a dollar sign in front of the operation type.
 For example, \textsc{\$AddApprovals} means a variant where adding each candidate to each approval ballot has an individual cost.

 \myparagraph{Bribery in Structured Elections.} We focus on the bribery problems where the elections have either the CI or the VI property.
 For example, in the \textsc{AV-\$AddApprovals-CI-Bribery} problem the input election has the CI property (under a given societal axis) and we ask if it is possible to add approvals with up to a given cost so that (a) the resulting election has the CI property for the same societal axis, and (b) the preferred candidate belongs to at least one winning committee.
 The VI variants are defined analogously (in particular, the voters' order witnessing the VI property is given and the election must still have the VI property with respect to this order after the bribery).
-The convention that the election must have the same structural property before and after the bribery, as well as the fact that the order witnessing this property is part of the input, is standard in the literature; see, e.g., the works of \citett{Faliszewski et al.}{fal-hem-hem-rot:j:single-peaked-preferences}, \citett{Brandt et al.}{bra-bri-hem-hem:j:sp2}, \citett{Menon and Larson}{men-lar:c:bribery-sp-hard}, and \citett{Elkind et al.}{elk-fal-gup-roy:c:swap-shift-sp-sc}.
+The convention that the election must have the same structural property before and after the bribery, and the fact that the order witnessing this property is part of the input, is standard in the literature; see, e.g., the works of \citet{fal-hem-hem-rot:j:single-peaked-preferences}, \citet{bra-bri-hem-hem:j:sp2}, \citet{men-lar:c:bribery-sp-hard}, and \citet{elk-fal-gup-roy:c:swap-shift-sp-sc}.
+Further, it also follows naturally from some applications (as in the scenarios from Examples~\ref{ex:1} and~\ref{ex:2}).

 \myparagraph{Computational Problems.} For a graph $G$, by $V(G)$ we mean its set of vertices and by $E(G)$ we mean its set of edges.
 A graph is cubic if each of its vertices is connected to exactly three other ones.
 Our $\np$-hardness proofs rely on reductions from variants of the \textsc{Independent Set} and \textsc{X3C} problems, both known to be $\np$-complete~\citep{gar-joh:b:int,gon:j:x3c}.